 Roadmap of PROFINET over TSN

-In addition, the current version of the PROFINET specification is updated as part of the IEC-61158 maintenance cycle.
+In addition, the current version of the PROFINET specification is being updated as part of the IEC-61158 maintenance cycle.
 This specification forms the basis for creating test cases and implementing the PROFINET Tester for certification.

 PI provides answers to these questions so that TSN provides a future-proof common Layer2 technology for PROFINET communication in the field.

 How does the integration of TSN in PROFINET work?

 Many users are currently asking themselves why TSN (Time-Sensitive Networking) is the communication platform for future automation tasks.

 To put it in a nutshell: Among other things, TSN aims to enable the convergent and robust use of a common Ethernet network for IT and OT applications.